 The aim of the receiver is, given a received voltage level, determine the transmitted bit.
-We know that in practice, there is noise in our system.
-That is, the received voltage level may differ from the transmitted voltage.
-For example, if 10V is transmitted, 7V may be received.
+We know that in practice, there are transmission impairments in our system (noise, attenuation, distortion).
+Lets assume that noise is the most significant impairment (there is no attenuation or distortion).
+That is, the received voltage level may differ than from the transmitted voltage.
+For example, if 10V is transmitted, 7V may be received, or perhaps 12V could be received.